notaz/picodrive/platform/base_readme.txt

 * Some Sega/Mega CD games don't use Z80 for anything, but they leave it active, so disabling Z80 manually (in advanced options) improves performance.
 #ifdef GP2X
-* Sega/Mega CD: if FMV game performance is poor, try adjusting "ReadAhead buffer" to something like 2048K.
 * When you use both GP2X CPUs, keep in mind that you can't overclock as high as when using ARM920 only.
 For example my GP2X when run singlecore can reach 280MHz, but with both cores it's about 250MHz.
 When overclocked too much,